202309-EKTA-JO-FSW/next-js-props-lab/README.md

 Instructions:

 1- Create a new component called Car.
-2- Import Car component into Garage.tsx 3- The Car component will render three dynamic properties which are Brand, model and Year.
-Properties that are sent from Garage into Car. \* At least render three cars.
+ - Import Car component into Garage.jsx
+ - The Car component will render three dynamic properties which are Brand, model and Year.
+ - Properties that are sent from Garage into Car
+ - At least render three cars.

 2- Render the props one by one first, then by using destruction.